Justin Cuero

-Justin Raúl Cuero Palacio (born 18 March 2004) is an Ecuadorean football player who plays as a forward for Emelec on loan from Russian club Orenburg.
+Justin Raúl Cuero Palacio (born 18 March 2004) is an Ecuadorean football player who plays as a forward for Independiente del Valle.
 He played as Ecuador finished runners-up at the 2022 South American Games and represented his country at the 2023 South American U-20 Championship.

 Early life

 Cuero is from Esmeraldas, Ecuador, in the north-western part of the country.
 He came from the Independiente del Valle football academy.

-Career
+Club career

-Cuero made his Liga Pro debut for Independiente del Valle in a 3-1 home win against Mushuc Runa S.C. on February 25, 2023.
+Cuero made his Liga Pro debut for Independiente del Valle in a 3–1 home win against Mushuc Runa S.C. on February 25, 2023.

 On 15 August 2023, Cuero joined Russian Premier League club Orenburg on loan with an option to buy.

+On 20 February 2026, Orenburg announced Cuero's return to Independiente del Valle.

 International career

 Cuero was selected to play Football at the 2022 South American Games in October 2022 for Ecuador in Asunción.
 He scored a hat-trick in the semi-final against Uruguay to help his team to the final against hosts Paraguay.

 Cuero excelled playing for Ecuador at the 2023 South American U-20 Championship.
 Cuero was Ecuador's top scorer in the initial phase of the tournament from which they qualified for the Hexagonal group stage.
 Cuero scored four goals in total at the tournament, including two against Paraguay that ensured his country finished in the top four and qualified from the Hexagonal group stage for the 2023 FIFA U-20 World Cup to be held in Indonesia.
 Cuero thanked the Ecuadorean fans for helping the team achieve their never-say-die attitude.